-This is the twelfth Annual Report of the Independent Remuneration Panel for Wales (the Panel), and the ninth published under the requirements of the Local Government (Wales) Measure 2011(as amended).
+This is the thirteenth Annual Report of the Independent Remuneration Panel for Wales (the Panel), and the tenth published under the requirements of the Local Government (Wales) Measure 2011 (as amended).

-- 1. As with all the Panel's Annual Reports the determinations on member remuneration are underpinned by the principles set out in Section 1. - 2.
+- 1. Although this Report is in respect of the Panel's determinations for 2021/2022 our consideration has inevitably been influenced by the impact of the coronavirus pandemic.
+The ongoing issues affect the operation of all local authorities and will continue to do so for the foreseeable future. - 2.
+As with all the Panel's Annual Reports the determinations on member remuneration are underpinned by the principles set out in Section 1.
+In May 2020 we published a Supplementary Report that set out specific principles relating to the provision of financial support for care needs.
+These are incorporated in Section 10 and will be included in future Annual Reports. - 3.
 The Panel has consistently expressed its view that maintaining the democratic values of local governance cannot be cost free.
 Members of local authorities (including co-opted and appointed members) are there to represent the interests of local people, undertake the governance of local communities, and secure appropriate value for money public services for local tax-payers through effective scrutiny for which they are accountable to their community.
 These are significant and important tasks for members of the relevant authorities within the Panel's remit.
-Payments to members are made available to encourage a diversity of willing and able people to undertake local governance through their elected, appointed or co-opted roles. - 3.
-In determining the level of payments to members of local councils, the Panel seeks to meet the principle of 'acceptability' by ensuring that these are not 'so great as to require a significant diversion of resources from key council priorities'.
-But Section 142(8) of the Measure is more explicit on 'affordability' when it states that "when setting an amount, the Panel must take into account what it considers will be the likely financial impact of doing so on relevant authorities".
+Payments to members are made available to encourage a diversity of willing and able people to undertake local governance through their elected, appointed or co-opted roles. - 4.
+In determining the level of payments to members of local authorities, the Panel seeks to meet the principle of 'acceptability' by ensuring that these are not 'so great as to require a significant diversion of resources from key council priorities'.
+But Section 142(8) of the Measure is more explicit on 'affordability' when it states that "when setting an amount1, the Panel must take into account what it considers will be the likely financial impact of doing so on relevant authorities".
 The Panel acknowledges that the issue of affordability in relation both to relevant authorities' service budgets and to the electorate's disposable incomes is likely to impact on the public perception of any increases to members' payments.
-It is therefore a matter of balancing issues of affordability and public perception with fairness to members for their time, worth and responsibility. - 4.
-In 2009 the Panel aligned members' payments to the median gross earnings of all full-time employees resident in Wales as reported in the Annual Survey of Hourly Earnings (ASHE).
-The basic salary at that time was set at three-fifths of the All Wales Median Salary and senior salaries were set at multiples of this annual median salary.
-In setting these salaries the Panel recognised that there was an unpaid public service contribution. - 5.
-The financial constraints on the public sector and particularly local authorities have meant that the link with average Welsh earnings has not been maintained.
+It is therefore a matter of balancing issues of affordability and public perception with fairness to members for their time, worth and responsibility. - 5.
+The Panel originally set the basic salary of elected members of principal councils at three-fifths of the All Wales Median Salary and senior salaries were set at multiples of this annual median salary.
+In setting these salaries the Panel recognised that there was an unpaid public service contribution. - 6.
+The financial constraints on the public sector and particularly on local authorities over many years have meant that the link with average Welsh earnings has not been maintained.
 The Panel considers that this has undervalued the worth of elected members.
-To avoid further erosion in relation to average earnings the Panel proposes to increase the basic annual salary by £350 to £14,218 (an increase of 2.5%).
+To minimise further erosion in relation to average earnings the Panel proposes to increase the basic annual salary by £150.
+Other payments that are based on the basic salary will be adjusted accordingly.